 Concept of GIS

-Concept of overlaying different mapped features on top of each other to determine patterns and causes of spatial phenomena.
+Concept of overlaying different mapped features, a technique often used in gis surveying, on top of each other to determine patterns and causes of spatial phenomena.
 The capabilities of GIS have been known from simple beginnings.

 The capabilities of GIS have been known from the simple beginnings of computer cartography.
 At the simplest level, GIS may be thought of as a high-tech equivalent of a map.